Backlog und Sprints

 • Add work package

-• Open a Sprint board
+• Sprint board

 • Burndown-Diagramm